Quick Answer

 1. Personal injury

 You may be named in a lawsuit, or a claim may be made against you.
-If you win or the case is dismissed, your insurer will pay the whole cost of damages to whoever was injured.
-The same goes if you have to pay damages yourself, and your insurer pays it when there are no legal proceedings against you.
+If you win or the case is dismissed, your insurer pays the full cost of damages to whoever was injured.
+The same applies when you owe damages outside of formal legal proceedings, your insurer covers those too.
 Personal injury liability is a standard component of most homeowners and renters insurance policies, which the Insurance Information Institute notes typically include personal liability limits of at least $100,000.

 2. Property damage

-This type of cover means that as long as there was no physical injury, your insurer will cover up to $1 million in damages from any accident which caused property-related damages.
-It covers car accidents, slip and fall cases, or incidents where the damaged items were connected to your workplace.
+Where no physical injury occurred, your insurer will cover up to $1 million in damages from accidents causing property-related losses.
+Car accidents, slip-and-fall cases, and workplace incidents all fall within this category.
 Insurers such as State Farm and Allstate both offer property damage liability as a core feature of their commercial general liability products.

 3. Malicious prosecution

-This insurance covers you if someone intentionally brings about a lawsuit against you for an action that was not your fault.
-It is to cover the costs of any attorney fees or court costs from the case and will reimburse you for whatever amount was awarded to the claimant.
+Coverage here applies when someone deliberately brings a lawsuit against you for an action that was not your fault.
+The policy covers attorney fees, court costs, and any award given to the claimant.
 Malicious prosecution coverage is sometimes included within broader personal and advertising injury provisions under a standard Commercial General Liability (CGL) policy, as defined by standard ISO forms used across the industry.

 The different types of liability cover

-A few different types relate to what happened before, during, and after the incident when it comes to liability insurance.
+A few different categories exist, each relating to what happened before, during, and after an incident.
 The National Association of Insurance Commissioners (NAIC) provides consumer guidance on each major category to help policyholders understand which type fits their specific situation.

 1. Employer’s liability insurance

-If your business is small or very large, this insurance covers you and your employees if they are at fault while working.
-It may include accidents, slip-and-fall claims, or any other incidents at work.
+Whether your business is small or large, employer’s liability coverage protects you and your employees when they are at fault while working.
+Accidents, slip-and-fall claims, and other workplace incidents all fall within its scope.
 Employer’s liability insurance is typically bundled with a workers’ compensation policy and is required in most U.S. states, according to the U.S. Department of Labor’s Office of Workers’ Compensation Programs.

 2. Product liability insurance

-This type of policy will cover any claims made against you by the purchaser of your product if they suffer physical injury or property damage.
-It will also cover any lawsuits against you if the customer claims your product was faulty or mislabelled.
-The Consumer Product Safety Commission (CPSC) regulates product safety standards in the U.S., and violations of those standards can trigger product liability claims that this type of coverage is designed to address.
+Any business that manufactures or sells physical goods faces exposure to product liability claims.
+A policy covers physical injury or property damage caused by a product, as well as lawsuits alleging the product was faulty or mislabelled.
+The Consumer Product Safety Commission (CPSC) regulates product safety standards in the U.S., and violations of those standards can trigger product liability claims that this coverage is designed to address.

 3. Commercial liability insurance

-These policies cover any claims made against you for damage to your company or organization.
-These policies will cover whatever damages or expenses are caused, up to the limits of the policy.
-It is important to understand that, in most cases, the policy will pay out the full amount of damage owed to the plaintiff, making this type of insurance very affordable.
+Commercial policies cover claims made against your company for damages or expenses, up to the limits of the policy.
+In most cases, the policy pays the full amount of damage owed to the plaintiff.
 Providers such as Hiscox and The Hartford are among the leading commercial liability insurers for small and mid-size businesses in the United States.

 4. Corporate liability insurance